deepti2820/CauseGram/README.md

 # CauseGram

-CauseGram is a social media platform that blends the familiar features of photo  sharing with a unique focus on social causes.
-Designed as an evolution of the Instagram model, CauseGram empowers users to share their moments while actively contributing to positive social impact.
-The platform enables users to not only connect with friends and family but also engage with and support various social, environmental, and charitable causes.
+CauseGram is a social media platform similar to Instagram but designed to raise awareness about social causes.
+Users can post images, like, comment, and follow others—just like Instagram.
+However, what makes CauseGram unique is that it allows users to create profiles specifically for social causes.
+For example, if someone wants to raise awareness about climate change or mental health, they can create a dedicated profile and post about it.

 ## Tech Stack